 The provision of well-constructed trails is vital to ensure that these activities are undertaken in a way that protects natural and cultural values and is environmentally and socially sustainable as well as offering excellent experiences for participants.
-Consumers are increasingly seeking trails that facilitate their enjoyment and appreciation of an area or trail activities through supporting services, visitor products, interpretation and accessible information."
+Consumers are increasingly seeking trails that facilitate their enjoyment and appreciation of an area or trail activities through supporting services, visitor products, interpretation, and accessible information."

 Developed through a process of consultation with the community, stakeholders, and Elected Members, a number of key opportunities have been identified.
-Some that may relate to Heritage Park are listed below:
+Some that may relate to the Site are listed below:

-- "• Jarrahdale has existing marketable assets including trails, heritage and equine related attractions and experiences. - Strong support from the local community including the business community. - Jarrahdale's strength as a trails destination are its natural beauty, diversity of existing trails (e.g. walking, equine, mountain biking), history and heritage, flora and fauna, tranquility, proximity to Perth and village like feel. - There is a strong need for trail support infrastructure and facilities including toilets, parking, shelter, maintenance stations, camp grounds etc. - Parking and traffic management were raised as major current issues that need to be resolved including more formalised parking. - There is a need for additional food and beverage offerings e.g. food vans, cafe, markets.
+- Jarrahdale has existing marketable assets including trails, heritage and equine related attractions and experiences. - Strong support from the local community including the business community. - Jarrahdale's strength as a trails destination are its natural beauty, diversity of existing trails (e.g. walking, equine, mountain biking), history and heritage, flora and fauna, tranquillity, proximity to Perth and village like feel. - There is a strong need for trail support infrastructure and facilities including toilets, parking, shelter, maintenance stations, campgrounds, etc. - Parking and traffic management were raised as major current issues that need to be resolved including more formalised parking. - There is a need for additional food and beverage offerings e. g. food vans, cafe, markets. - There is a need to improve trail and wayfinding signage. - There is support for the enhancement of the Site and developing this into an attraction with walking trails, nature play, sculptures, picnic and BBQ facilities in a natural environment. - There was strong support for the Mill Managers House and the No 1 Jarrahdale Mill having a role to play in the activation of Jarrahdale as a Trail Town. - Functions suggested for these two facilities included information/visitor centre, museum, function venue, B&B, cafe, small bar and art gallery. - Local businesses are interested in becoming trail friendly businesses with support from the community and the Shire.